mapbender/mapbender/docs/elements/css_custom_properties.md

 The values are compiled into `:root { --primary: #e84d00; … }` automatically.

+### SCSS variable chaining

+When a SCSS variable references another via a SCSS function or interpolation (e.g., `$foo: darken($bar, 10%)`), and you remove or replace `$bar`, the dependent variable `$foo` silently falls back to its `!default` value from `_variables.scss`.

+Before removing a variable from your SCSS variables file, scan it for dependents that reference it.
+Verify that any fallback values are acceptable.

 ---

 ## 3. File-level variable declarations (action may be required)